MSchabel/developers-community/pages/documents/ConversationalAI/KnowledgeBase/knowledgecenteroverview.md

 #### Using Valid From/To dates for articles

-By specifying **Valid From** and **Valid To** dates for an article, you can control not just when an article becomes active, but also if and when it expires.
+Specifying **Valid From** and **Valid To** dates for an article is optional.
+It lets you control not only when an article becomes active, but also if and when it expires.
 For example, you might run a promotion over a holiday that has an associated FAQ, and that FAQ should only be used for a specific, finite period of time.
 Or, you might have an article that you want to become active on specific date and remain so indefinitely.

 To specify a finite time period, use both date settings.
 To specify an open-ended date range, such that the article remains active indefinitely once it becomes active, omit the **Valid To** date.
 To activate an article immediately after you add it, omit the **Valid From** date.